LungeloNzimande/LungeloNzimande/README.md

 From then, I have worked on many projects, been part of many teams from different companies.

 What I enjoy the most as a developer is that there is always something to learn, a new library, framework to try and amazing developers that have cool tips and tricks to share!
-I have worked with developers from different parts of the world (UK, Brazil, India, Isle of man, Spain, Peru, to mention a few) which has been an amazing experience becuase you get to learn about other things besides just code.
+I have worked with developers from different parts of the world which has been an amazing experience becuase you get to learn about other things besides code.

 #### 🔧 Tools and Languages
 These are the tools I usually install/work with: